2024 Market Hours

 CCI Internal Operations

-• CCI contracts M2M Consulting, LLC to manage the Carmel Christkindlmarkt
+• CCI contracts two employees at M2M Consulting, LLC to manage the Carmel Christkindlmarkt.

 CCI Financials